Interrupted Melody: Development

 Glenn Ford would only appear in the film if he got top billing.
 Parker says: "I wanted to do what was right for the picture, so I said: 'Let him have the top billing.'
 Glenn was a kind of a difficult man, but he was right for the picture and a very fine actor."

 A key supporting role was given to Roger Moore, who had just made The Last Time I Saw Paris for MGM and had been put under contract to the studio.
+The cast included Cecil Kellaway, who had lived for many years in Australia, and it was one of the few times he played an Australian during his Hollywood career.

 Filming had finished by November 1954.
 The film was previewed in January 1955.

 In February 1955, The New York Times published a photo spread showing scenes from the film.

 Reception

-According to MGM records, the film made $1,801,000 in the US and Canada, and $2,227,000 overseas, resulting in a profit of $101,000.
+According to MGM records, the film cost $2,367,000 to produce, and made $1,801,000 in the US and Canada and $2,227,000 overseas.

-New York Times critic Bosley Crowther showered the film with praise.